venom1270/AdventOfCode-2025/README.md

 ## Day 5

 Interval sorting done first try!
 Even I am a bit impressed with myself! 😛 But I think I spent the least time on this day haha.
 Seems the tasks are getting easier 😎 (*famous last words*)

+## Day 6

+This was pretty easy, but a bit cubersome.
+Have praise myself a bit - I did part 2 in first try, ignoring a stupid simple bug I found rather quickly 😎.

+## Day 7

+I am also kinda proud of this one!
+I was really contemplating doing recursion for part 2, but in the end managed to come up with a dynamic programming(*?*) solution 😎.
+Basically you carry a number for how many times the beams overlap all through the simulation like in part 1, and in the end just sum up the numbers (number of overalpping beams)! 😀